Victor-Palha/Guia-Completo-Nodejs/Ignore.md

 Galera que está lendo esse texto, isso aqui não tem nada haver com o estudo de Node, é apenas um trabalho a parte que tenho que apresentar então só ignorem!

 # Introduction:
 Well, good morning everyone!
 I'm here to talk about "what I would do if I could turn myself invisible whenever I want."
 After thinking for too long, I didn't have an answer to this question.
-Then I remembered the story of the Ring of Gyges.
+Then I remembered the story about the Ring of Gyges.
 Maybe some of you don't know about this tale, but it is a very interesting one.

 # The History of the Ring of Gyges:
 The story of the Ring of Gyges is a moral tale narrated by Plato in his book "The Republic."
 The story follows the journey of a shepherd named Gyges, who finds a magical ring that grants him the power to become invisible.